chxmq/chxmq/README.md

   <tr>
     <td>
       <p>
         Hey there!
 I'm <strong>Yash Saraogi</strong>, a fun and enthusiastic developer with a knack for exploring cutting-edge technology.
-I thrive on crafting innovative solutions and diving deep into the world of code.
+I thrive on crafting innovative solutions and diving deep into the world of code and doing cool things.
       </p>
       <ul>
         <li>💻 I enjoy coding and learning new things about it every day.</li>